AI-sandbox/MergeGenome/readmes/README_10_evaluate_with_snp_means_plot.md

 There are several straightforward techniques to qualitatively evaluate the merged dataset.
 One of them is to compare the SNP means between samples coming from one source or the other.
 If the data is homogeneous, the SNP means should be similar.
 Namely, the SNP means from the query should fall within a small bandwidth from the SNP means from the reference.
 Under any other circumstances, the data might contain inconsistent SNPs.
 There are several possible causes of diverging SNPs, such as a bad imputation or a sequencing error.

-MergeGenome plot-snp-means command produces a scatter plot showing the SNP means for all the common markers between the provided query and reference .vcf files.
+MergeGenome plot-snp-means command produces a scatter plot showing the SNP means for all the common markers (i.e., SNPs at the same CHROM, POS, REF, and ALT) between the provided query and reference .vcf files.
 The provided .vcf files can contain data for a single or multiple chromosomes.
-Either way, the chromosomes need to be appear in the same order.
+Either way, the chromosomes need to appear in the same order.
+In case of observing different SNP means between the query and the reference, it is recommennded to run DataFix `detect_and_fix_mismatch` or MergeGenome `remove-snps-different-means` command.
+While the computationl cost of the former is much higher, it has the benefit of preserving the features by correcting them through imputation.
+For a more detailed description of the `detect_and_fix_mismatch` task, read the [documentation](readmes/README_6_detect_and_fix_mismatches.md).
+Likewise, for a more detailed description of the MergeGenome `remove-snps-different-means` command, read the [documentation](https://github.com/AI-sandbox/merge-vcf-files/blob/main/readmes/README_12_remove_snps_different_means.md).

 Figure 1 shows an output example of MergeGenome plot-snp-means command.
 We can observe numerous diverging SNPs close to 0.0 and 1.0 in the vertical axis.
 There are also a few diverging SNPs on the top-right.
-Probably, the former come from a bad imputation in which the most frequent allele is overrepresented, while the latter come from a sequencing error.
+Probably, the former come from a bad imputation since the most frequent allele is overrepresented, while the latter come from a sequencing error.

 ![Figure 1.
 SNP means comparison](https://github.com/AI-sandbox/merge-vcf-files/blob/main/figures/snp_means_reference_and_query.png)

+*Figure 1.
+SNP means comparison for the common markers betwee a query and a reference datasets.*

 ## Usage